Personal Injury Protection Principles: How To Protect Yourself And Your Rights After An Injury

 Be diligent in keeping your appointments with your health care providers and follow their medical advice.

-Either you or someone else should attempt to take at least ten to thirty pictures of every angle and distance of the place of the occurrence of your injuries, your injuries, and of the vehicles, if it is an automobile accident.
+Either you or someone else should attempt to take at least 10 to 30 pictures of every angle and distance of the place of the occurrence of your injuries, your injuries, and of the vehicles, if it is an automobile accident.

 Advise all the proper agencies of the occurrence.
-This may include your own insurance company, filing a police report and the company/person who owns or controls the site where the injury took place.
+This may include notifying your own insurance company, filing a police report, or filing a report with the company or person who owns or controls the site where the injury took place.